 4. The client is too used to their previous engagements with other SEO companies.

 Unfortunately, I see this one a lot.
 Potential clients get stuck in their ways, thinking that all SEO companies are the same, and some have magical powers to give them instant rankings after 30 days.
 This cannot be further from the truth.

 My counter to this is to really hammer home how much our company is different and how our services are different, and show how our engagement works.
 If you do not differentiate yourself from their previous engagements, then you will be the same to them.

-5. You don’t include details in your proposals of your scope of work.
+5. You don’t include details in the proposals of your scope of work.

 This is another huge mistake that SEO companies can run into.
 They try to simply do things to make it easier to understand and faster to onboard accounts, but all this does is create a higher turnover of your SEO clients.
 Spend the time to really get to know your customers, write detailed proposals/SOWs, and create custom proposals/invoices.

 Spend more time in the discovery and onboard phase because that is what it takes to make your client succeed.
 If you must, make them sign longer contracts, but show them that you do it because you are spending the time to get to know them.

 2. Organic Search Engine Revenue